-- 5.1 Background and Theory - 5.1.1 Competency testing assesses the performance of an individual for performing analysis within a specific discipline, and measures their competency in the application of that knowledge to effectively perform their duties. - 5.1.2 Competency testing is the process of analyzing an unknown sample provided to the trainee, and obtaining the correct results from analysis.
-The results are known by the trainer, who is responsible for providing the sample. - 5.1.3 Competency is measured in a more abstract sense, in that it is a comprehensive testing of both the analytical capabilities of the analyst, but al so the application of the knowledge base obtained through training to their interpretation and testimony about their analysis. - 5.2 Objectives, Principles, and Knowledge - 5.2.1 This module may begin upon the completion of modules 1-3. - 5.2.2 The analyst is expected to complete a comprehensive competency test. - 5.2.3 Passing is required with 100% accuracy. - 5.2.4 If the initial attempt at completing the competency test is not successful, further training and attempts may be undertaken at the discretion of the Supervisor, Technical Lead, Trainer and Trainee, or a combination of the aforementioned individuals. - 5.3 Health and Safety Hazards - 5.3.1 This section is covered in section 1.3 of this training manual. - 5.4 Reading and Practical Exercises - 5.4.1 Maintaining a knowledge base within the discipline is an ongoing process.
+- 5.1.1 Competency testing assesses the performance of an individual for performing analysis within a specific discipline, and measures their competency in the application of that knowledge to effectively perform their duties. - 5.1.2 Competency testing is the process of analyzing an unknown sample provided to the trainee, and obtaining the correct results from analysis.
+The results are known by the trainer, who is responsible for providing the sample. - 5.1.3 Competency is measured in a more abstract sense, in that it is a comprehensive testing of both the analytical capabilities of the analyst, but also the application of the knowledge base obtained through training to their interpretation and testimony about their analysis.

+- 5.2.1 This module may begin upon the completion of modules 1-3. - 5.2.2 The analyst is expected to complete a comprehensive competency test. - 5.2.3 Passing is required with 100% accuracy. - 5.2.4 If the initial attempt at completing the competency test is not successful, further training and attempts may be undertaken at the discretion of the Supervisor, Technical Lead, Trainer and Trainee, or a combination of the aforementioned individuals.

+- 5.4.1 Maintaining a knowledge base within the discipline is an ongoing process.
 There is an appendix following this manual with suggested reading materials that cover the discipline as a whole, with many of the treatises covering multiple topics and sections.
 The discipline also maintains an ongoing and continually updated technical library.
 This will be referenced in the appendix as well.
-Refer to this for citations and references to support the answers to the exercises within this training manual.
+Refer to this for citations and references to support the answers to the exercises within this training manual. - 5.4.2 The Analyst in Training must describe how instrument records are maintained.